Distributed Associative Memory Network with Memory Refreshing Loss

 \section{Conclusion}

 In this paper, we present a novel DAM architecture and an MRL function to enhance the data association performance of memory augmented neural networks.
-The proposed distributed associative memory architecture stores input contents to the multiple sub-memory blocks with diverse representations and retrieves required information with soft-attention based interpolation over multiple distributed memories.
+The proposed distributed associative memory architecture stores input contents to the multiple sub-memory blocks with diverse representations and retrieves required information with soft-attention-based interpolation over multiple distributed memories.
 We introduce a novel MRL to explicitly improve the long-term data association performance of MANN.
 Our MRL is designed to reproduce the contents of associative memory with sampled input data and also provides a dynamic task balancing with respect to the target objective loss.
 We implement our novel architecture with DNC and test its performance with challenging relational reasoning tasks.
 The evaluation results demonstrate that our DAM-MR correctly stores input information and robustly recalls the stored information based on the purpose of the given tasks.
-Also, it shows that our model not only improves the learning speed of DNC, but reinforces the relation reasoning performance of the model.
+Also, it shows that our model not only improves the learning speed of DNC but reinforces the relation reasoning performance of the model.
 Eventually, our DAM-MR significantly outperforms all other variations of DNC and shows the state-of-the-art performance on complex relation reasoning tasks, bAbI, even compared to other types of memory augmented network models.
-As future works, we are going to optimize the task balancing strategy between MRL and target loss, and perform further research on how MRL affects multiple sub-memory blocks while optimizing the memory model.